 Melrose Expedition: Wambana's major bushwalking expedition involves an 11km hike through Bartagunyah area in the southern Flinders Ranges.
 Students are split into hiking groups of 6-8 boys, and then navigate their way to an area where we camp near Rankins Hut.
 Staff do not hike with the group, but rather follow close by to allow the students independence, a chance to focus on navigation skills and use their leadership and team work.
-Once at the destination, a staff member places students will be brought in by a staff member the next morning.
+Once at the destination, a staff member places students out together for their paired solo, where they set up camp for the night.
+Students will be brought in by a staff member the next morning.
 Following a group brief, students then head out on their solo, where they can choose to be placed in zone 1, 2 or 3 (depending on how far away from base camp they would like to be).